SusannaShu/mittens-open/README.md

 Brains are dumb text-in/text-out wrappers.
 Pipelines own all intelligence: prompt construction, response parsing, phase sequencing.
 Every phase checks `brain.contextWindow` and adapts -- compact format (short JSON keys) for E2B, verbose for large models.
 Swap brains in Profile without changing any pipeline code.

 The pendant works with any brain.
-On-device Gemma processes 16kHz PCM audio natively (no transcription step needed).
-If you use a brain that lacks native audio support (like self-hosted Ollama), the pendant bridge automatically falls back to your phone's native iOS/Android Speech-to-Text engine to transcribe the audio locally before sending the text prompt.
+On-device Gemma E2B/E4B processes audio natively (no transcription step).
+For self-hosted Ollama, pendant audio is automatically transcribed via the iPhone's native Speech framework, then sent as text alongside the photo.
 No pendant-specific code in any brain implementation.

 ### Data